Last Updated on 17 February, 2021 by Veronica

 It can only be accessed by walking and is a classic stop for tourists and one of the “mystery points” of Route 66.
 What is especially important are the acoustic properties of the environment.

-There’s a point that you can stand on, where, when you speak in a normal tone(not too high), and you’ll be able to hear the echo of your voice, which comes back to you with much more strength and volume than what you spoke originally.
+There’s a point that you can stand on, where, when you speak in a normal tone(not too high), you’ll be able to hear the echo of your voice, which comes back to you with much more strength and volume than what you spoke originally.

 Furthermore, the people outside the circle/point hear nothing since only you can hear it.